Last Updated on January 8, 2026 by The Insurance Pros

 How Much Is Renters Insurance in Michigan?

-Average Cost: $10 to $20 per month
+Average Cost: $10 to $20 per month (varies by coverage and location)

 Factors That Affect Your Rate:

-- Location (ZIP code, crime rate)
+- Location (ZIP code, building type, theft/fire risk patterns)

 - Coverage limits and deductible

-- Type of coverage (ACV vs RCV)
+- Coverage type (ACV vs RCV)

 - Your insurer and available discounts